 Cost of Installation

-Granite is the more expensive material to install, with prices ranging from $75 to $250 per square foot at the time of publication, depending on the slab chosen.
+Granite is the more expensive material to install, with prices ranging from $40 to $60 per square foot at the time of publication, depending on the slab chosen.
 A template must be created, cutouts for a sink and hardware done at a factory, and experienced professionals must install the slab.
 One mistake can ruin the entire slab of granite.
-Ceramic tile can be laid by a do-it-yourselfer.
-Mistakes are easily corrected, and the professional installation cost runs from $30 to $50 per square foot plus the cost of the tile, which may run about $5 per square foot.
+Professional installation cost runs from $2,000 to $4,500 on installation and materials to install a granite countertop.
+Ceramic countertop tile, on the other hand, can be laid by a do-it-yourselfer.
+Mistakes are easily corrected.

 Not What it “Seams”